jrieke/year-on-github/README.md

 - [ ] Maybe: Use stargazers_count in `query_repo` so it's not required to read the last
   page of stargazers.
 This requires to disable hashing for stargazers_count in streamlit's cache function.
+- [ ] Right now, new stars for 2021 are also counted.
+Fix this.